Periodic Table |

 ms spin

-After the discovery/invention of the Schrödinger wave equation, below, the Bohr model became known as the old quantum theory, here and Wikipedia.
+After the discovery/invention of the Schrödinger wave equation, below, and quantum field theory in the 1930s, the Bohr model became known as the old quantum theory, Wikipedia.

 This concept leads to one of the most important ideas in 20th century science: